-The IAIS also has been developing and field testing an insurance capital standard ("ICS") intended to be a prescribed capital standard applicable to Internationally Active Insurance Groups ("IAIGs").
-Under the IAIS definition, the Company would be identified as an IAIG.
+The IAIS has developed an insurance capital standard ("ICS") intended to be a prescribed group capital standard applicable to IAIGs.
 The IAIS adopted a so-called reference ICS in November 2019.
-The reference ICS will be used for reporting to an IAIG's group-wide supervisor and supervisory colleges during a five-year monitoring period.
+The IAIS is encouraging all jurisdictions to use the reference ICS for reporting to an IAIG's group-wide supervisor and supervisory colleges during a five-year monitoring period.
 Final adoption of the standard as a prescribed capital standard is expected in late 2024, when it will be included as part of ComFrame.
-The NAIC has stated that state regulators will not be implementing the ICS, but instead is developing an aggregation method for assessing an insurance group's solvency capital.
-In April 2022, the NAIC adopted a group capital calculation ("GCC") template that all insurance company holding systems must annually file with its lead state commissioner.
-The IAIS will determine in 2024 whether the aggregation method provides comparable outcomes to the ICS based on as-yet undefined principles and criteria.
-Consequently, it is not yet known what impact the aggregation method will have on the Company, whether the aggregation method will be deemed comparable to the ICS, or what impact a global insurance capital standard included as part of ComFrame.
+Under the IAIS definition, the Company has been identified as an IAIG.
+The NAIC has stated that state regulators will not be implementing the ICS, but instead has adopted and is testing an aggregation method or tool, called the Group Capital Calculation ("GCC"), for assessing an insurance group's solvency capital.
+The IAIS will determine in 2024 whether the aggregation method provides comparable outcomes to the ICS based on high level principles and as yet undefined criteria.
+Consequently, it is not yet known what impact the aggregation method will have on the Company, whether the aggregation method will be deemed comparable to the ICS, or what impact a global insurance capital standard included as part of ComFrame would have on the Company.

-The IAIS in conjunction with the Financial Stability Board ("FSB") created by the G-20 also developed a methodology for identifying insurance companies that pose a systemic risk to the global economy, known as "global systemically important insurers" ("G-SIIs"), including additional capital and related requirements.
-A G-SII designation comes with it an international expectation that a company's home supervisor will apply certain heightened regulatory standards, including those relating to capital.
+The IAIS worked with the Financial Stability Board ("FSB") of the G-20 to develop a methodology to identify and designate insurance companies that pose a systemic risk to the global economy, known as "global systemically important insurers" ("G-SIIs"), including additional capital and related requirements.
 In 2013, the FSB named the insurers that are designated as G-SIIs and the Company was not one of them.
 It is possible, however, that the FSB may in the future conclude that the Company is a G-SII.
 Designation as a G-SII could result in heightened financial regulation and could impact requirements regarding the Company's liquidity and leverage as well as its business and investment conduct.
-In 2019, the IAIS adopted a 'holistic framework' for assessing systemic risk, which is intended to replace the primarily entity-based designation system with one focused on activities that might pose systemic risk to the global financial system.
-The implementation of that framework could potentially lead to international supervisors making regulatory recommendations, that, if adopted by the Company's insurance supervisors, could impact the Company.
-As part of the adoption of the holistic framework, the IAIS suspended G-SII designations.
-In 2022, the FSB will reevaluate whether such suspension was appropriate.
-If the FSB deems it appropriate to lift the suspension the FSB may in the future conclude that the Company is a G-SII.
-Designation as a G-SII could result in heightened financial regulation and could impact requirements regarding the Company's liquidity, leverage, and capital requirements, as well as its business and investment conduct.
+In November 2017, the FSB announced that it had decided to suspend publication of a new list of G-SIIs.
+Instead, in November 2019, the IAIS adopted a 'holistic framework' for assessing systemic risk, which is intended to replace the primarily entity-based designation system with one focused on activities that might pose systemic risk to the global financial system.
+The holistic framework is available for implementation beginning in 2020.
+G-SII designations are suspended until November 2022, when the FSB will review the operation of the holistic framework and decide whether to reinstate or discontinue the annual G-SII designation.
+While the holistic framework is to be applied proportionally, it is possible that one or more of the Company's activities or some future business initiative could subject the Company to further regulation and reporting obligations.